opencv/opencv/modules/core/doc/basic_structures.rst

                     // take the next element from the first matrix float avalue = *it;
                     const Node* anode = it.node();
-                    // and try to find element with the same index in the second matrix.
+                    // and try to find an element with the same index in the second matrix.
                     // since the hash value depends only on the element index,
-                    // we reuse hashvalue stored in the node float bvalue = _b->value<float>(anode->idx,&anode->hashval);
+                    // reuse the hash value stored in the node float bvalue = _b->value<float>(anode->idx,&anode->hashval);
                     ccorr += avalue*bvalue;
                 }